Deep Springs College

-Deep Springs College (known simply as Deep Springs or DS) is a private, selective two-year college in Deep Springs, California.
+Deep Springs College (known simply as Deep Springs or DS) is a private junior college in Deep Springs, California.
 With the number of undergraduates restricted to 26, the college is one of the smallest institutions of higher education in the United States.
 Though it offers an associate degree, most students transfer into a four-year college after completing their studies.
 Those enrolled pay no tuition and are given room and board.

-Founded in 1917 as Deep Springs, Collegiate and Preparatory, it was originally a men's college backed by funding from L. L. Nunn, a lawyer and businessman.
-He envisioned a form of education that combined academic rigor, manual labor, and self-governance—an unorthodox combination at the time.
-Located in a geological depression inside the Sierra Mountains, its campus is situated within a cattle ranch with the aim of providing a secluded environment away from urban life so undergraduates may focus on their studies and leadership ability.
+Founded in 1917 as Deep Springs Collegiate and Preparatory, it was originally a men's college backed by funding from L. L. Nunn, a lawyer and businessman.
+Nunn envisioned an unorthodox form of education that combined academic rigor, manual labor, and self-governance.
+Located in a geological depression, its campus is situated within a cattle ranch with the aim of providing a secluded environment away from urban life so undergraduates may focus on their studies and leadership ability.
 The college is primarily maintained and self-governed by students, becoming a coeducational institution in 2018.

 The college's alumni include Rhodes and Truman Scholars, two Pulitzer Prize recipients, three MacArthur Fellows, and winners of an Emmy and Lawrence Award, among multiple academics and congressmen.

 History

-Deep Springs was founded in 1917 by L. L. Nunn, a business magnate who made a fortune building alternating current power plants in the Western United States.
-Nunn's first projects—a hydroelectric plant in Telluride, Colorado and the Olmsted Power Station in Provo, Utah—served as the foundation for his inspiration to create a new type of educational institution.
+Deep Springs was founded in 1917 by L. L. Nunn, a business magnate who made his fortune building alternating current power plants in the Western United States.
+Nunn's first projects—a hydroelectric plant in Telluride, Colorado, and the Olmsted Power Station in Provo, Utah—served as the foundation for his inspiration to create a new type of educational institution.
 As it became difficult to find enough engineers capable of living under rough conditions, he began schooling local men and pursued an interest in education.
 Nunn eventually sold his industrial assets to fund the Telluride Association, an educational trust based at Cornell University, and the Telluride House.
 After becoming dissatisfied with the association's mission, he founded Deep Springs and helped in its administration until his death in 1925.

 The establishment of Deep Springs was a reaction to what Nunn saw as a decline in academic standards in traditional American colleges.
-His philosophy governing Deep Springs focused strictly around the pursuit of "academics, labor, and self-governance," something he dubbed the "three pillars" which supported the "whole man".
+His philosophy governing Deep Springs focused strictly around the pursuit of "academics, labor, and self-governance", something he dubbed the "three pillars" which supported the "whole man".
 The inclusion of manual labor in a college's educational program was unusual in 1917, but a number of so-called manual labor colleges had existed in the United States in the 19th century—including, at one time, Oberlin College, which Nunn attended.
-By the early 1860s most had either closed or had abandoned their manual labor programs.
+By the early 1860s, most had either closed or had abandoned their manual labor programs.